Pestilence (band): Early career (1986–1990)

-Meanwhile, Pestilence recruited a new guitar player, Patrick Uterwijk.
-In 1989, the band released their second album, Consuming Impulse, a turn toward death metal.
-Musically, things became heavier and more haunting.
-Vocally, Martin van Drunen moved away from cleaner vocals in favour of a more acidic growl.
-With its release, Pestilence gained international attention, and became highly regarded worldwide by death metal fans.
-The band embarked on a tour to support the album, playing a series of dates with Celtic Frost, Death, Carcass, Napalm Death, Morbid Angel and Bolt Thrower, among others.
-By the time they began working on their third album, the lineup changed once again; vocalist and bassist Martin van Drunen departed to front Asphyx.
+Pestilence recruited guitarist Patrick Uterwijk.
+Their 1989 second album, Consuming Impulse, shifted toward heavier, more haunting death metal.
+Martin van Drunen transitioned from cleaner vocals to an acidic growl.
+The release gained Pestilence international attention and worldwide acclaim among death metal fans.

+The band toured to support Consuming Impulse playing with Celtic Frost, Death, Carcass, Napalm Death, Morbid Angel, Bolt Thrower, and others.
+Before working on their third album, the lineup changed again; vocalist and bassist Martin van Drunen left to front Asphyx.

 In 1990, Pestilence toured Europe with Autopsy and Bolt Thrower.

 Success and breakthrough (1991–1994)

-Pestilence were faced with the challenge of replacing another member once again, being now without a vocalist and bassist.
-For their third album Testimony of the Ancients (1991), they enlisted bassist Tony Choy from death metal band Cynic while Patrick Mameli took over the vocal duties.
-A more technical and progressive approach, Testimony of the Ancients co-defined early progressive death metal alongside Piece of Time and Human musical and lyrical-wise, with "Land of Tears" getting heavy rotation on Headbangers Ball worldwide.
-In support of Testimony of the Ancients, Pestilence toured with Death again, and also shared dates with Napalm Death, Cannibal Corpse, Entombed and Dismember.
+Pestilence faced replacing members again, lacking a vocalist and bassist.
+For their third album, Testimony of the Ancients (1991), they enlisted bassist Tony Choy from death metal band Cynic while Patrick Mameli took over vocals.

+Testimony of the Ancients co-defined early progressive death metal alongside Piece of Time and Human.
+"Land of Tears" received heavy rotation on Headbangers Ball.
+Supporting Testimony of the Ancients, Pestilence toured with Death and shared dates with Napalm Death, Cannibal Corpse, Entombed and Dismember.

-However, Tony Choy was never a permanent member, and ended up going back to Florida to eventually play with Atheist.
-In the meantime, Pestilence enlisted the talents of Jeroen Paul Thesseling.
+Tony Choy was never a permanent member and returned to Florida to play with Atheist.
+Meanwhile, Pestilence enlisted Jeroen Paul Thesseling.

-Over the years, Pestilence members were getting into other forms of music, primarily jazz fusion.
-The band's fourth album, Spheres (1993), was an even more complex affair, mixing jazz elements into their death metal style while also incorporating guitar synths throughout the album.
+Over the years, Pestilence members explored other genres, primarily jazz fusion.
+Their fourth album, Spheres (1993), was even more complex, mixing jazz elements with death metal and incorporating guitar synths throughout.

-Pestilence's popularity had risen with the release of each album, but unfortunately, so did tensions between the members.
-After a short period of time, the band unanimously decided to split up, feeling they had reached their creative climax.
+Pestilence's popularity grew with every album, but member tensions also rose.
+Soon, the band unanimously decided to split, feeling they had reached their creative climax.

 Post-breakup (1995–2007)

-In 1994, Roadrunner released one last CD from Pestilence: a best-of titled Mind Reflections, containing tracks from all four albums, plus the rare song "Hatred Within" (originally released on the Teutonic Invasion Part II compilation) and six unreleased live tracks recorded at the Dynamo Open Air Festival in 1992.
-In 1998, Displeased Records re-released the debut album Malleus Maleficarum (which was originally never officially released in Europe), and included both demo recordings from 1986 and 1987.
+In 1994, Roadrunner released one last Pestilence CD, a best-of titled Mind Reflections, containing tracks from all four albums, the rare "Hatred Within", and six unreleased 1992 Dynamo Open Air Festival live tracks.
+In 1998, Displeased Records re-released the debut album Malleus Maleficarum (originally unreleased in Europe), including the 1986 and 1987 demos.

-In 2006, Metal War Productions, working with Martin van Drunen, released Chronicles of the Scourge, containing two concert recordings and one unreleased bonus track.
-The two concerts are Live "Kix Festival" – Veghel, the Netherlands (24 June 1989) and Live Bochum, Germany (18 November 1988).
-A bonus "rehearsal disc" was released with the first 1000 copies.
+In 2006, Metal War Productions and Martin van Drunen released Chronicles of the Scourge, containing two concert recordings and one unreleased bonus track.
+The concerts are Live "Kix Festival" – Veghel, Netherlands (24 June 1989) and Live Bochum, Germany (18 November 1988).
+The first 1000 copies included a bonus "rehearsal disc".